This post contains affiliate links. I will earn a small commission, at no extra cost to you, if you make a purchase through these links.

 Prayer Plant (Maranta)

-If you’re looking for more awesome gifts for plant lovers that aren’t necessarily plants, be sure to check out this other gift guide I wrote with more non-plant gift ideas!
+If you’re looking for more awesome gifts for plant lovers that aren’t necessarily live plants, be sure to check out my post on 15 of the Best Gifts for Plant Lovers!